nf-core/tools/nf_core/pipeline-template/{{cookiecutter.pipeline_slug}}/docs/output.md

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

-Note that nf-core/{{ cookiecutter.pipeline_slug }} contains two workflows - one for Bismark, one for bwa-meth.
-The results files produced will vary depending on which variant is run.

 ## Pipeline overview
 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps: